Agent Skills: Gemini Skill Guide

 Error Handling

-• Stop and report failures whenever a copilot command exits non-zero; request direction before retrying.
+• Stop and report failures whenever the helper exits non-zero; request direction before retrying.

-• Before using high-impact flags (--allow-all, --yolo, --allow-all-paths) ask user permission via AskUserQuestion unless already given.
+• Before using high-impact flags (-y/--yolo) ask user permission via AskUserQuestion unless already given.

 • When output includes warnings or partial results, summarize them and ask how to adjust.